Kafva/Mayl/README.md

 # Mayl

 ## Google API Setup
-1. Goto the [Google developer console](https://console.cloud.google.com/apis) and create a new project
+1. Go to the [Google developer console](https://console.cloud.google.com/apis) and create a new project
 2. Enable the Gmail API from the *Enable APIs and Services* button
 3. Follow the steps given from the *OAuth consent screen* tab
 	- Add all Gmail accounts that should be able to use the app as *Test users*